 Acceptance and Commitment Therapy (ACT)

-Acceptance and Commitment Therapy (ACT) is an evidence-based approach that helps people develop a healthier relationship with their thoughts and emotions, while taking meaningful steps toward the life they want to live.
+Acceptance and Commitment Therapy (ACT) is an evidence-based approach that helps people develop a more flexible and compassionate relationship with their thoughts and emotions, while moving purposefully toward the life they want to live.

 Instead of getting caught in a struggle with thoughts or feelings, ACT supports clients to notice and make space for them, without judgment.
 This reduces the impact these experiences have and allows for more flexibility in responding to challenges.